department-of-veterans-affairs/vets-website/va-gov/pages/health-care/health-needs-conditions/mental-health.md

 We also offer grief counseling.

+All mental health care at VA supports recovery.
+Our goal is to help you take charge of your treatment and live a full and meaningful life.
+Our providers also receive training about military culture, gender differences, and ethnic issues so that we can better understand each Veteran.

 </div>

 ### It can be hard for me to visit VA facilities.
 Are there services I can access online?

 Yes.
-You may be able to use these different virtual options:
+You may be able to use the different virtual options below.

 - **The Veteran Training online self-help portal for overcoming everyday challenges:** You can use this portal's tools to work on problem-solving skills, manage anger, develop parenting skills, and more.
 The tools are based on proven mental health practices that have successfully helped other Veterans and families.
 The portal is free and anonymous.
 You don't have to sign in or provide any personal information to use any of these tools.<br>
 [Visit the Veteran Training portal](www.veterantraining.va.gov).